DavidTeboul/voyantisExam/README.md

 });
 Run the backend server:

-bash
-Copier le code
 node index.js
 Your backend will be running at: http://localhost:3000

 🌐 Step 3: Frontend Setup
 Navigate to the frontend folder:

-bash
-Copier le code
 cd frontend
 Initialize the frontend using Create React App:

-bash
-Copier le code
 npx create-react-app .
 Start the React development server:

-bash
-Copier le code
 npm start
 The frontend will use the same port as the backend (http://localhost:3000).
 You can customize the configuration in the React app to interact with the backend.

 🧪 Testing the Setup
 Open your browser at: http://localhost:3000